How To Apply Thermal Paste To A CPU

 A mature alternative that some enthusiasts have been using for years.

-The technique for this method is marginally different as you’ll need an additional tool other than the syringe to do it.
+The technique for this method is slightly different as you’ll need an additional tool other than the syringe to do it.
 That tool is a scraper.
 Fortunately, many thermal paste products today come with a plastic scraper.

 Cleaning The Thermal Paste